Jesulayomy/bankofevil/README.md

 >- Development of this project is currently on hold.

-Please sumit any ideas in the discussion section or email me @jesulayomy@gmail.com (we could work together)
+Please sumit any ideas in the discussion section.